gonzho000/chpc/README.md

 * Compressor (can be used as external relay driver for High Power systems)
 * Cold Circulating Pump (CP)
 * Hot CP
-* Sump Heater (optional, recommended for outdoor HP installations)
+* Compressor Heater (optional, recommended for outdoor HP installations)
-* 4-way Valve (support coming up: autumn 2019)
+* and one reserved to support 4-way Valve
 <br><br>
 ## Temperature sensors:
 * Up to 13 temperature sensors can be connected to CHPC to control all processes that you want.